Home » Posts » Dutch Baby Pancake Recipe

 Sliced StrawberriesStrawberry Sauce

 Usually not a hot enough oven.
-In order for the steam to build up, we need a toasty hot oven and cast iron skillet.
-400-425°F is a generally agreed upon effective temperature.
+In order for the steam to build up, we need a toasty hot oven and a cast iron skillet.
+400-425°F is generally an agreed-upon effective temperature.

 A dutch baby pancake in a cast iron skillet, with powdered sugar and berries on top.